We consistently hear of folks coming to Hawaiʻi, but often overlook that many were/are out-migrating from Hawaiʻi.

 “It was here that San Mahalone and his companions built their huts and that today their children and grandchildren are peopling this colony this begun over 40-years ago, preserving their individuality and accumulating properties and competencies on the fertile lands of Sutter county.”
 (The San Francisco Call – March 26, 1911)

 “Hawaiians also migrated to Yolo County, California to participate in the Gold Rush and created their own Kanaka Village.
-There is evidence that Hawaiians settled across California in the late-1800s and even intermarried with Native Americans.
-Many scholars speculate that Hawaiians migrated to the mainland in order to gain more economic opportunity and to flee from the dramatic Westernization that was changing the face of Hawai’i. (pbs-org)
+There is evidence that Hawaiians settled across California in the late-1800s and even intermarried with Native Americans.”

 In 1894, at Iosepa in Utah, “the colony of Hawaiians established in Skull Valley, Tooele county comes in with a splendid showing this year.
 This is all the more satisfactory when the difficulties which the colonists have had to contend with are considered.”
 (Deseret Evening News – December 22, 1894)